Can We Really Learn One Representation to Optimize All Rewards?

 \section{Preliminary}

 We first define the notation and background mathematics for our analysis.
 A conceptual description of the prior related work can be found in Appendix~\ref{appendix:related-work}.

 We consider a controlled Markov process (CMP)~\citep{bhatt1996occupation} defined by a state space $\gS$, an action space $\gA$, a probability measure of initial states $p_0 \in \Delta(\gS)$, a probability measure of environmental transitions $p: \gS \times \gA \to \Delta(\gS)$, and a discount factor $\gamma \in [0, 1)$, where $\Delta(\ph{\gX})$ denotes the set of all possible probability distributions over a space $\ph{\gX}$.
-Throughout our discussions, we denote placeholder variables in \ph{gray}.
 When equipped with a reward function $r: \gS \times \gA \to \R$, the CMP becomes a Markov decision process (MDP)~\citep{sutton1998reinforcement}.
 With slight abuse of notation, we use \emph{probability measure} to denote either the probability mass in discrete CMPs or the probability density in continuous CMPs.